zheminzhou/SPARSE/docs/parameter.md

 * `malt_build = 'xvfb-run --auto-servernum --server-num=1 {BIN}malt-build',`

 #### The following parameters that can be specified on-fly.
-Their default values for ech database are stored in: `/path/to/sparse/database/dbsetting.cfg`
+You can also specify there default values for each database in: `/path/to/sparse/database/dbsetting.cfg`

 * `mismatch = 0.05,                                                       # mismatch parameter is used in the probalistic model.
 Given a higher value will report less references, otherwise more`